Mocha Chocolate Chip Cookie Icebox Cake

-One bite of this Mocha Chocolate Chip Cookie Icebox Cake and I knew I had to recreate it for my family!
-This no-bake dessert will have you swooning, too!
+One bite of this No-Bake Mocha Chocolate Chip Cookie Icebox Cake will have you swooning!
+An easy, luscious layered dessert!

 One of my friends brought an Ina Garten chocolate dessert to our annual holiday luncheon.
 After stuffing myself silly with all the festive savory dishes, I took a small portion of each of the dessert offerings.
 I bet you can guess which one caught my attention!